Vehicular Multistatic OTFS-ISAC: A Geometry-Aware Deployment and Kalman-Based Tracking: System Architecture

+To ensure reliable detection of subsequent reflections, the interference generated by previously detected paths must be suppressed before estimating the remaining components.
+This interference cancellation step substantially improves the estimator's robustness, particularly in multipath-rich vehicular environments, by preventing strong paths from masking weaker ones.
 Subsequent paths are estimated successively.
-For the estimation of the $i$th path parameters, the contribution from previously estimated paths is subtracted from the received signal, and the same correlation-maximization and gain estimation procedure is applied:
+For the estimation of the $i$th path parameters, the contribution from previously estimated paths is subtracted from the received signal, and the same correlation-maximization and gain estimation procedure is applied as: